WearableSensing/lsl-tools/README.md

 ### Requirements
 Before you can run the script, you must install the necessary files and dependencies on your system.
-- [BciPy](https://github.com/CAMBI-tech/BciPy): Python application that supports experimental data collection.
+- [BciPy](https://github.com/CAMBI-tech/BciPy): Python library that supports experimental data collection.

 - [Python](https://www.python.org/downloads/release/python-390/): Python 3.9 is strictly required.
 This is necessary for compatibility with the ```bcipy``` dependancy.
 > This script has been set up using Python 3.9.13